Port Elizabeth of Yore: The first attempt at ship building

 What the saga to establish a library in Port Elizabeth indicates is the civic mindedness of its citizens.
 This is a case in point in which the denizens of the town understood that to improve society, education in general and libraries specifically had a significant role to play in this process.
 Unlike today’s public libraries which offer a free service in those days it was a “subscription” service.

-Main picture: Library
+Main picture: Port Eizabeth Public Library

 Continue reading